Skip to Main Content

 How to donate

-1. Make sure your seeds are open-pollinated
+Make sure your seeds are open-pollinated

 We prefer open-pollinated seed varieties for donation.
 Not sure what that is?

-Open-pollinated plants are pollinated by way of any natural means (insects, wind, birds), and grown in conditions that do not restrict the flow of pollen between individual plants.
+Open-pollinated (OP) plants are pollinated by way of any natural means (insects, wind, birds), and grown in conditions that do not restrict the flow of pollen between individual plants.

 Hybrid varieties are produced using controlled methods of pollination, usually by breeders selecting for particular, desired traits.
 Hybrid seeds are most often commercially available, and may be labelled as F1.
 Seeds produced by hybridization may result in vigourous, first generation plants, but subsequent generations tend to be unstable and not true-to-type.
 Many hybridized varieties will not even produce seeds that can be harvested.
 Gardeners using hybrid seeds usually have to purchase new seeds every year.

-When donating your seeds to the Library, please take the time to fill out the large, stamped envelopes located in the white donation bin.
+1. Please take the time to fill out the Seed Donation form located in the white donation bin on the bottom of the seed library cart.
 We especially need to know the year and location the seeds were collected, as well as variety.
 The Library tries to ensure that seeds in the collection are viable and not too old or grown in conditions that are very different from the Lower Mainland.
+Fill out one Seed Donation form for each type of seed you are donating.

-4. Thank you!
+Thank you!

 Questions?
 Ask staff at the service counter, or email Celia Brinkerhoff.